-Over 35 years ago David Wilkins turned his passion into a business; supported by his wife Alice he began the voyage of discovery through London’s wholesale Oriental rug importers.
+Over 40 years ago David Wilkins turned his passion into a business; supported by his late wife Alice he began the voyage of discovery through London’s wholesale Oriental rug importers.

-Over the years David acquired an in-depth knowledge and with this he was able to guide his clients safely through the Labyrinth of London’s Oriental rug dealers.
+Over the years David acquired an in-depth knowledge and with this he was able to guide his clients safely through the Labyrinth of London’s Oriental rug and carpet selection.

 A Note from David